Space for Silence A Space for Joy

 During your visit:

-- Please be mindful of the need for caution particularly with regard to social distancing and respecting others’ wishes.
+- Please be mindful of the need for due caution and respectful of others’ sensibilities.

-- We encourage you to wear a face mask whilst inside the church.
+- We strongly encourage you to wear a face mask whilst inside the church unless you are exempt.

 - Sanitiser is available as you enter the church to help keep your hands clean.